- 24/7 Live Calls

 Water damage can occur for many reasons, but the result is always the same.
 Flooding can cause structural damage out of visual range, electrical problems, or mold growth before it has become visible to the naked human eye—problems which can become much more costly down the line if they are not dealt with immediately.
 For this reason, you should seek immediate water damage restoration services, including water removal services, water damage cleanup, and water damage repairs as needed.

 We understand the stress and frustration caused by unexpected water damage in your home, office or commercial building.
 We are here to help you get back to pre-damage conditions quickly and easily, with as little hassle as possible.
 Time is critical when flooding has occurred.
-Whether it is a broken or leaky pipe, a toilet or sink overflow, a slab leak, refrigerator, dishwasher or washing machine, or flooded attic or crawlspace due to storms, we will find the source, stop the flooding, provide full water extraction and structural drying, and then full damage restoration and rebuild.
+Whether it is a broken or leaky pipe, a toilet or sink overflow, a slab leak, refrigerator, dishwasher or washing machine, or flooded attic or crawlspace due to storms, we will find the source, stop the flooding, provide full water extraction and structural drying, and then full damage restoration and water damage repairs.

 Owning a home or business space is a major accomplishment.
 As such, you want your investment to last for years to come.
 One way to ensure this is by familiarizing yourself with the many common causes of water damage.
 By understanding that some form of water damage is likely inevitable, you are able to better recognize the sources of water damage, how to respond, and the consequences of each.
 As a professional water restoration company, J&J ERS has experience with the following common causes of water damage: